 Open Access system enables readers to access published material for free, without paying a subscription charge.
 All articles published in Biointerface Research in Applied Chemistry are freely available immediately after publication.
 This means that researchers, students, and interested lay people from anywhere in the world have rapid access to the latest research through our journal.
 All content is distributed under a Creative Commons open access license.

 All papers are published free of charge, without any hidden cost or article processing charges (APC).

 Journals Published by AMG Transcend Association

-Four journal titles are currently published by AMG Transcend Association and available online in open access format.
+Four journal titles are currently published by AMG Transcend Association and are available online in open access format.
 We continuously launch new journals in response to academic developments, and to be able to serve additional research communities and their needs.

 AMG Transcend Association Editorial Offices

 AMG Transcend Association is headquartered in Bucharest, Romania.